Columbus Domestic Violence Lawyer

 Learn more about evidence in a domestic violence case

-12. Preventing Testimony In Domestic Violence Trials
+13. Preventing Testimony In Domestic Violence Trials

-In criminal proceedings not all people can be compelled or meet the necessary legal qualifications to testify.
-For example, in certain situations an individual may refuse to answer certain questions during a trial, because the truthful answer could lead to criminal charges.
-Also, under specific circumstances a spouse may refuse to testify against the other spouse.
-Common exemptions include:
+In criminal proceedings, not all people can be compelled or meet the necessary legal qualifications to testify.
+For example, in certain situations, an individual may refuse to answer certain questions during a trial, because the truthful answer could lead to criminal charges.

 There are several privileges or exemptions which prevent an individual from testifying in a domestic violence trial.